The hybrid is one of the most versatile clubs in golf that can get you out of many sticky situations on the course.

 Which golf hybrid is best?

-Without question, the TaylorMade SIM 2 Max Rescue is the best hybrid you can buy in 2021.
+Without question, the TaylorMade SIM 2 Max Rescue is the best hybrid you can buy today.

 I own the TaylorMade SIM Max 3-Wood, so immediately I was drawn to this club and I can safely say it didn’t disappoint when trying it out.